 The field of American studies extends across a broad spectrum of disciplines to offer integrating perspectives on American experience, thought, and expression.
 In this respect, American studies is decidedly interdisciplinary in its approaches, but at the same time it is very much a field to itself, generating its own lines of inquiry concerning the American cultural mosaic.

 Minor in American Studies

-3. Two additional courses at the 300 or 400 level offered under the American studies rubric or cross listed in American Studies (6 cr.)
+• Two additional courses at the 300 or 400 level offered by the American Studies Program or by other departments and cross listed by the American Studies Program (6 cr.)

 Courses in American Studies

 A101 Introduction to American Studies (3 cr.)
 This course introduces the interdisciplinary methods of American studies and shows how they enable better understanding of American cultures and ideas.
 Questions of race, ethnicity, nation, nationality, class, gender, sexuality, and religion are considered in relation to American identities and communities.

 A103 Topics in American Studies (1-3 cr.)
 Interdisciplinary consideration of various American studies topics sometimes coordinated with symposia and/or conferences sponsored by the IUPUI Center for American Studies.
 A103 cannot be counted as credit toward an American studies minor.

 A301 The Question of American Identity (3 cr.)
 Is American culture unified or does it consist of a potpourri of more or less distinct cultures?
 Beginning with the 1600s but emphasizing the nineteenth and twentieth centuries, this course explores classic texts in American culture, seeking to locate the terms of American unity in the midst of obvious diversity.